 You will be redirected to our Google Account to authorize the app to access our Google Drive.

-We have everything to start interact with Google Drive API.
-We will use the Node.js project already set up with Typescript that we created throughout this previous tutorial so, clone the repository at this link then go inside.
+We have everything to start interacting with Google Drive API.
+We will use the Node.js project we created with Typescript in this tutorial.

 Create a file named

 src/index.ts and type the code below, save and run

 Interact with Google Drive API

 - createDriveClient(): create a client with the credentials generated before, and we will use it to make calls to Google Drive API.

 - searchFolder(): search a folder inside Google Drive.